jfabrix101/SquareWatchFace/README.md

 ##Instruction

-- Create an activity that implements  WatchFaceLifecycle.Listener (to be updated on varius state of watchFace)
+- Create an activity that implements `WatchFaceLifecycle.Listener` (to be updated on state changes of watchFace)

 - Use this settings in you AndroidManifest.xml